If there’s one hosting plan that’s a total ripoff, it’s SiteGround’s cloud hosting.

 My website loaded instantly, used WP Rocket, Cloudflare, heartbeat was disabled, no high CPU plugins, and I even had a perfect 100% GTmetrix report at the time.
 For someone who writes about reducing CPU and optimizing site speed, I was amazed I was still getting CPU overages.

 With other hosting companies, they might slow down your website if you exceed CPU limits.
-On SiteGround, they will send you an email warning, swiftly take down your site, and send you a follow up email telling you to upgrade your plan (add more CPU + RAM or a dedicated server).
+On SiteGround, they will send you an email warning, swiftly take down your site, and send you a follow up email telling you to upgrade your plan (buy more CPU + RAM or a dedicated server).

 What’s amazing is that after migrating hosts, CPU usage was nowhere near as high.